The University of Salford’s School of Arts and Media is to host an academic conference on the life and legacy of Prince.

-The three-day international academic conference, held in partnership with Middle Tennessee State University, will re-examine Prince’s life and legacy.
+The three-day international conference, held in partnership with Middle Tennessee State University, will re-examine Prince’s life and legacy.

 Dr Kirsty Fairclough, Senior Lecturer in Media and Performance and the organiser of the conference said: “I’ve been a huge fan of Prince for a long time, so I didn’t need much persuasion to hold the conference.

 “We have speakers coming from universities across the world, from New Zealand, The Netherlands, Spain and North America, including Yale and Harvard.

 “We are thrilled that scholars at that level are coming to Salford.”

 Dez Dickinson, guitarist from Prince’s band, the Revolution, will open the conference on Wednesday, May 24, with a public Q&A at Peel Hall.

 Two full days of conference will follow, with a special panel discussion with Aziz Ibrahim, guitarist for the Stone Roses, Paul Weller and Simply Red.

 HOME will also mark the event with the screening of the 1986 musical, Under the Cherry Moon, which Prince directed and starred in and will create a speciality raspberry cocktails for guests.